A-Y-Yang/Yin_Portfolio_src/exampleSite/content/post/project-3.md

 * Established a prototype pipeline to rank potential drug compounds for drug discovery to reduce the time and costs of drug development.
 * Calculated PubChem Fingerprints using PaDEL-Descriptor.
 * Built machine learning models(decision tree, random forest, gradient boosting, SVM, DNN, LSTM) for molecular structure analysis to predict compounds’ bioactivity toward selected targets.
-* Built a client-facing API using Django.
+* Built a client-facing API using Python Django.